Von Richthofen and Brown: Development

 Work on the film went ahead, with Corman able to work with a much larger budget than he enjoyed with his earlier features.
 Ex-RCAF pilot Lynn Garrison supplied the aircraft, crews and facilities, and personally coordinated the flying sequences; Garrison had purchased the collection of hangars, aircraft, vehicles and support equipment accumulated for filming 20th Century's top-grossing film, The Blue Max, after the production wrapped in 1965.
 The collection included replica Pfalz D.IIIs, Royal Aircraft Factory S.E.5s, Fokker D.VIIs, Fokker Dr.Is.
 A number of de Havilland DH.82A Tiger Moths and Stampe SV.4Cs had also been converted to represent other aircraft, for a total of 12 aircraft available for aerial scenes.
-As with "The Blue Max," flying sequences were based at Weston Airport in Ireland.
-Richard Bach, author of Jonathan Livingstone Seagull, was one of the film's stunt pilots, and wrote about some of his experiences at Weston during its production.
+As with The Blue Max, flying sequences were based at Weston Airport in Ireland.
+Richard Bach, author of Jonathan Livingston Seagull, was one of the film's stunt pilots, and wrote about some of his experiences at Weston during its production.

-United Artists who were financing the picture turned down Bruce Dern who was Corman's original choice for Roy Brown.
+United Artists who were financing the picture turned down Bruce Dern, who was Corman's original choice for Roy Brown.
 Don Stroud - whom Corman had selected to play Richthofen - was given the role instead and John Phillip Law was cast as the Baron.
-United Artists also insisted on re-dubbing the actors' voices with fake German accents in post-production.
+"It was a good cast, although I believe my original cast would have been stronger.
+Stroud would have been right as Von Richthofen and Dern would have been excellent, excellent as Brown," said Corman.

+Gene Corman however said he wanted to cast Helmut Berger as the Red Baron.
+"But the geniuses at United Artists wanted John Phillip Law, who was as American as corn.
+It started out to be a double-A picture, and then it just became a film.
+If we had Helmut Berger, we could have recouped our money just in Germany alone!
+I think the experience soured Roger on directing.
+It was a real opportunity to make an A film."

+Corman disliked the convention of German characters in war films to speak in German accents and wanted to have them speak in an unaccented voice.
+He said United Artists agreed.